 FIRST (Forum of Incident Response and Security Teams) is a collective organisation of response teams that handle computer security incidents and promote incident prevention programs.
-They have their own publication of standards, and a Best Practice Guide which details all the steps recommended to best protect your website from any incidents.
-FIRST contributes to external standards bodies like ISO, which lends a great deal of credibility to their organisation, and they have a clear layout of their own created standards that are easy to find and follow.
+They have their own publication of standards, and a Best Practice Guide that details all the steps recommended to best protect your website from any incidents.
+FIRST contributes to external standards bodies like ISO, which lends a great deal of credibility to their organisation.
+They have a clear layout of their own created standards that are easy to find and follow.

 NIST (National Institute of Standards and Technology) is a U.S. agency established to provide industry standardisation and measurement solutions.
 Their cyber security framework also adopts a risk-management approach, comprised of three parts.
-Between them all, these parts cover industry standards, guidelines, cyber security activities as well as the greater context for how an organisation should view cyber security risks.
-Remember, this is a U.S. based framework, but there is no reason the steps and guidelines in it cannot be useful to an Australian-based business.
+Between them all, these parts cover industry standards, guidelines, and cyber security activities.
+While this is a U.S. based framework, there is no reason the steps and guidelines in it cannot be useful to an Australian-based business.

-RACGP, you may be surprised to discover, stands for none other than the Royal Australian College of General Practitioners.
+It’s no surprise that RACGP stands for none other than the Royal Australian College of General Practitioners.
 They have published a set of standards that are applicable to all general practices, and other office-based practices.
-This is probably not where you expected to find a comprehensive set of cyber security standards, but it makes sense really.
-Doctors have to protect patient information, especially in this era of electronic practice management, where patient files are no longer stored in an ancient metallic filing cabinet, but everything is done on the computer.
-This set of standards doesn’t only focus on risk assessment, but also managing availability of information, with backup processes, business continuity and recovery planning, and access management.
+This set of standards doesn’t only focus on risk assessment, but also managing availability of information.
+Furthermore, it covers backup processes, business continuity and recovery planning, and access management.

-The International Organisation of Standards does seem to be the place to go when looking for a set of cyber security standards for your business.
-ISO 27001 focuses on information security management systems, and is an extremely detailed document covering all aspects of information security from establishing a management system, through implementation, maintenance and improvement.
-This ISO document advocates for the same holistic approach we discussed earlier, where cyber security is a duty integrated into all aspects of an organisation, not just the IT department.
+The International Organisation of Standards does seem to be the place to go when looking for cyber security standards.
+ISO 27001 focuses mainly on information security management systems.
+It’s an extremely detailed document covering all aspects of information security from establishing a management system, through implementation, maintenance, and improvement.

 CERT Australia is the national computer emergency response team.
-They primarily provide advice and support on cyber threats and vulnerabilities, offering guidelines and advice on how to mitigate cyber threats, as well as monitoring cyber incidents.
-They have developed a remote access protocol that can be implemented into your cyber security framework, a guide to developing an incident response plan and a document on the top control systems tips that can be cheaply and easily implemented.
+They primarily provide advice and support on cyber threats and vulnerabilities.
+They also offer guidelines and advice on how to mitigate cyber threats, as well as monitoring cyber incidents.
+CERT has developed several useful framework documents that can benefit your security.

 Notifiable Data Breaches Scheme

 The Notifiable Data Breaches Scheme is a governmental legislation that only just came into effect on February 22, 2018.
-The NDB Scheme introduced an obligation to notify individuals whose personal information is involved in a data breach that is likely to result in serious harm.
+This scheme creates an obligation to notify individuals whose personal information is involved in a data breach that is likely to result in serious harm.
 This notification must also include recommendations about the steps individuals should take in response to the breach.
 The Australian Information Commissioner must also be notified of eligible data breaches.

 The NDB scheme applies to agencies and organisations that the Privacy Act requires to take steps to secure certain categories of personal information.
-This includes Australian Government agencies, businesses and not-for-profit organisations with an annual turnover of $3 million or more, credit reporting bodies, health service providers, and TFN recipients, among others.
-Check here if your organisation falls under this scheme.
+Therefore this includes Australian Government agencies, businesses, and not-for-profit organisations with an annual turnover of $3 million or more, credit reporting bodies, health service providers, and TFN recipients.
+Check if your organisation falls under this scheme.

 Case Study: PageUp